pekac45/contentful-blog/README.md

   Cape - A Gatsby Content starter
 </h1>

+<h2>This is heavily modified site made from starter below.
+See [https://cape.netlify.com/](https://cape.netlify.com/) for original starter.<h2>

 Kick off your project with this gatsby + contentful demo.
 You can have a look at this demo url: [https://cape.netlify.com/](https://cape.netlify.com/)

 ## 🚀 Quick start